beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

-    sim_range = list containg a list (nested list) of total steps, grid size and offset filename(s) = name(s) of the simulated file(s) is default = 'yes' if the simulation is for a preliminary NIKHEF designs and 'no' if not design or parameter = list with design type (if 'is default' is 'yes') or parameter (if 'is default is 'no')
+    sim_range = list containg a list (nested list) of total steps, grid size and offset filename(s) = name(s) of the simulated file(s) is default = 'yes' if the simulation is for a preliminary NIKHEF designs and 'no' if not design or parameter = list with design type (if 'is default' is 'yes') or a random string (if 'is default is 'no')

 OPTIONAL